IroN404/Steam-License-Remover/ReadMe.md

 # Disclaimer:

 This script is provided as is.
-I am not responsible for any damage that may occur to your account or computer.
+I am not responsible for any damage that may occur to your account.
 Use at your own risk.
+Don't change the script, especially the interval time, if you do, your browser's access to your profile settings page may be blocked by Steam for a few seconds or minutes.

 # Changelog:

 1.0 - Initial Release
+1.1 - Added a delay between each request to avoid being blocked by Steam.

 # Credits: